harmin-parra/pytest-report-extras/docs/user_guide.rst

 * ``all``: Include all gathered screenshots in the report.

 * ``last``: Include only the last screenshot of each test in the report.
-Works only if the API has been previously called during the test execution.
+Works only when using **pytest-html** plugin and if the API has been previously called during the test execution.

 * ``fail``: Include only the last screenshot of each failed and skipped test in the report.
-Works only if the API has been previously called during the test execution.
+Works only when using **pytest-html** plugin and if the API has been previously called during the test execution.

 * ``none``: Exclude all screenshots in the report.